emmanueluche/dune_imperium_uprising_4/Manual.md

 - D Agent Box
 - E Reveal Box
 - F Persuasion Cost
-  > Top right on the creen
+  > Top right on the screen
-- G Acquire eff ect
+- G Acquire effect
   > Not all cards have an Acquire effect.
 (Learn about Acquire on this rulebook's back cover.)

 ## PLAYER TURN – AGENT TURN